-On June 22, 2006, female financial advisors working for Morgan Stanley, a retail financial services firm, filed a complaint in the U.S. District Court for the District of Northern California, (Judge Thelton E. Henderson with referrals to Magistrate Judge Elizabeth D. Laporte.)
+On June 22, 2006, female financial advisors working for Morgan Stanley, a retail financial services firm, filed this lawsuit in the U.S. District Court for the District of Northern California against their employer.

 The plaintiffs, represented by private counsel, were female and minority financial advisors employed by the defendant.
 They claimed that the defendants' substantially male branch managers had near unfettered discretion over compensation and distributing business to the advisors.
 Financial advisors earned a commission and obtained clients by referral.
 The complaint alleged branch managers gave more business, assistance, and opportunities to male advisors; this was a systemic, continuing pattern and practice at Morgan Stanley.
 The lead plaintiff also alleged she was terminated for being female and over the age of 40.
 The complaint sought to certify a class of all female advisors employed by the defendant from January 5, 2005 to the present and a subclass of advisors who had worked in California.

 The first complaint contained the following claims: (1) intentional discrimination in violation of Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e et seq.

 ; (2) disparate impact discrimination under the same statute; (3) gender discrimination in violation of the California Fair Employment and Housing Act, Cal.
 Gov't.
 Code § 12940 et seq; (4) on behalf of the named plaintiff only, age discrimination in violation of the Age Discrimination in Employment Act of 1967, 29 U.S.C. § 621 et seq.

 ; (5) on behalf of the named plaintiff only, age discrimination under the California Fair Employment and Housing Act, Cal.
 Gov't.
 Code §12940 et seq.